Need to talk? Call 1800 882 436.

 Key facts

-• My Health Record is a secure digital place to store your own health information.
+• My Health Record is a secure digital place to store your health information and records, including vaccinations, prescriptions and emergency contacts.

 • Your My Health Record is private — it can only be seen by you, your healthcare providers and anyone else you choose to share it with.

-• It can be used all through your life, from birth through to adulthood and into older age.
+• It can be used all through your life, from birth through to adulthood and into older age and you can delete it at any time.

 What is My Health Record?